 Who am I?
 It’s is one of the first big questions we ask ourselves, and it usually coincides with the emergence of our existential fear of death.
 It’s the common ground we share with everyone when you think about it.
 These questions spark our spiritual journey, and this mystery is at the heart of our inner quest.

 Many great philosophers agonized over these questions.
 Still, it remains unanswered.
 It seems we won’t know the answer, at least in this lifetime.
-Instead of living in a state of frustration, learn to accept everything as just another mystery of life.
-The most important questions about who we remain one of life’s greatest mysteries.
+Instead of living in a state of frustration, learn to accept everything as another mystery of life.
+The most important questions about who and what we are is one of life’s greatest mysteries.

 Proper Meditation seems to be one of the best ways to come to terms with this question.
 It’s not an answer to an unanswerable question.
 However, it’s a process to find comfort in the silence of not knowing the answer.